TcGraph-Dev-Team/coding-convention/docs/README.md

 	UPS.smode := 1;
 END_IF
 ```
-Should be renamed and refactored to remove the comment.
+The example above has been renamed and refactored to remove the comment.
 This allows us to read the code without placing any mental obstacles in the way of our understanding.
 ```example
 IF PowerSupply10.HasFault THEN
 	UPS.mode := FULL_CAPACITY_MODE;